 NIA’s Safety Excellence Award™

-Available only to NIA members, NIA's Safety Excellence Award™ is the association’s highest industry honor for outstanding safety performance.
+Available only to NIA members, NIA's Safety Excellence Award™ is the association’s ultimate industry honor for outstanding safety performance.
 NIA recognizes safety as a vital part of the mechanical insulation industry and created this award more than a decade ago to recognize top companies that have established structured safety programs to ensure the well-being of their employees and create safe working environments.
 NIA’s Health and Safety Committee helps to oversee and guide the awards program.
 Each applicant receives a customized Safety Training Analysis Results (STAR) Report.

 With input from the Health and Safety Committee, NIA's Board of Directors has changed the name of the award to NIA's Safety Excellence Award.
 (Formerly known as the Theodore H. Brodie Distinguished Safety Award.)

-Schedule for NIA’s 2023 Safety Excellence Award
+Schedule for NIA’s 2024 Safety Excellence Award

-Safety Award Applications Available: June 7, 2023
+Safety Award Applications Available: TBD

-Safety Award Applications Due: October 13, 2023
+Safety Award Applications Due: TBD

-Winners Announced at NIA’s 68th Annual Convention: April 17-19 , 2024
+Winners Announced at NIA’s 69th Annual Convention: TBD

 Apply to be a NIA Safety Star™